zk4/iproxy/README.md

 ## intro
-Since a lot of proxy tools there make a proxy.
-But all of them needs aVPS.
-If you computer connecting VPS is slow, then you are doomed..
+Since a lot of proxy tools needs a VPS to work.
+If your computer connecting VPS is slow, then you are doomed..
 This project works in a trandtional way.
 Find enough addreees, choose the best one for proxy. and auto reload it by haproxy.